numcommand/num/doc/helpers.md

 Run `man cut` to see options for cutting by character, changing delimiters, suppressing lines, etc.

+## head

+Get the head of the text, meaning the first lines of data or a file.

+Example:

+    $ cat data.txt | head -1
+    1 2 3

+Run `man head` to see options for line counts, using bytes, etc.

 ## seq (sequence)

 Sequence: generate a sequence of numbers.